ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+g++ can curiously only be used with cmake.
+Started implementing operators for domain specific language.
+But it seems operators need to be specialized.

 I used boost::asio::thread_pool and I allocated the atomic vector outside and passed both as parameters.
 The output vector of expressionSet::evaluate*() (first argument) contains first temporary values (expressionSet::getTempSize()) and only after the output of the vector of expressions.
 This is for optimization as the temporary values are used more than once.